MowMdown/aroma-kernel-build-tools/README.md

 You will need to edit the "aroma-config" file to suit your needs < DO NOT RENAME THIS FILE!!!

-and add your logo.ong of choice to the aroma directory
+and add your logo.png of choice to the aroma directory

 You will need to store any tools that you want to use in the tools directory